cwi-swat/langdev/README.md

     <tr>
         <td>16:00</td>
         <td>
-          <a href="#human-centred-explanation-of-rule-based-systems-in-the-legal-domain-by-suzan-zuurmond">Human-centred explanation of rule-based systems in the legal domain</a>
+          <a href="#human-centred-explanation-of-rule-based-systems-in-the-legal-domain-by-suzan-zuurmond---slides">Human-centred explanation of rule-based systems in the legal domain</a>
         </td>
         <td>Suzan Zuurmond</td>
     </tr>